rajkumarmg/angular-bdd/README.md

 ```
  yarn start
 ```

-To open cypress, open another terminal/CMD and run
+Wait for the application to start, then open cypress, open another terminal/CMD and run
 ```
  yarn test:bdd
 ```